RaifCoonjah/cool404page/README.md

 > Intro

-A 404 error page based on Google's Material design 2 guidelines.
+A 404 error page that uses some parts of Google's Material design 2 guidelines.

 - Learn more Material Design 2, here https://material.io/design/